-That said, The One comes with a bathtub floor sewn in place, whereas the Hexamid Solo does not, and one must be added in modularly.
-Overall it is one of the lighter tents that we have tested, but carrying it alone will certainly put one over the weight threshold of "ultralight," and so we only awarded 7 points.
-While gram counters may consider this tent a tad heavy, we would argue that weight efficient built-in bug protection and flooring are certainly worth its cost, especially if needed.
+At 1 pound 6 ounces of included material, it was nowhere near as light as the other solo shelters made of tougher and lighter materials.
+That said, it comes with a bathtub floor sewn in place, which we love.
+Overall it is one of the lighter tents that we have tested, but carrying it alone will certainly put one over the weight threshold of "ultralight".
+While gram counters may consider this tent a tad heavy, we would argue that weight-efficient built-in bug protection and flooring are certainly worth its cost, especially if needed.

 The complete package: Tent, four extra guy wires with line locks (optional for heavy winds, not usually necessary), and stuff sack.
 The poles shown here were ordered custom from Gossamer Gear and cost only $29, but can be replaced by trekking poles.